shubhamrly/minimomentum/README.md

 Value : {project-key}
 ```
--- then `mvn spring-boot:run` OR run button
+-  then `mvn spring-boot:run` OR run button

--- use `mvn test` for testing
+-  use `mvn test` for testing

---server will avaialble on `localhost:8080`
+- server will avaialble on `localhost:8080`

---swagger will be avaiable on  `http://localhost:8080/swagger-ui/index.html`
+- swagger will be avaiable on  `http://localhost:8080/swagger-ui/index.html`

---H2 database will be available at `http://localhost:8080/h2-console`
+- H2 database will be available at `http://localhost:8080/h2-console`

 ## Resources used